Working in partnership to grow Zambia’s future

 The village of Chanyanya is located near the Kafue River south of the Zambian capital, Lusaka.
 Farmland here is fertile but underutilised.
 Yields are constrained by unpredictable rainfall and so land productivity is poor.
 As a consequence, Chanyanya’s smallholders live below the national poverty line and are, at times, reliant upon food aid.
 Irrigation systems installed by nearby commercial farms have allowed them to diversify, extend the growing season and improve yields.
 However, smallholders lack the required scale, finance and specialist knowledge to emulate these successes.
 The Zambian Government are committed to pro-poor agricultural led development and have identified irrigation as central to long term economic growth and poverty reduction.

-Following the demonstrated success of the pilot, InfraCo Africa was instrumental in the government securing grant funding from the Dutch ORIO Facility to finance Phase II of the project.
+Following the demonstrated success of the pilot, InfraCo Africa was instrumental in the government securing grant funding from the Dutch ORIO Facility to fund an expansion of the project and TA to finance the Resettlement Action Plan (RAP).
 Delivered in partnership with the GoZ Steering Committee, ORIO funding will be used to expand the Chanyanya project to cover up to 124ha of additional land and to provide 15ha of additional market garden plots for smallholders.
-The government will have ownership of the expanded bulk water system which is set to begin construction in 2018.
+The government will have ownership of the expanded bulk water system (upon completion) whose construction began in July 2019.
 Alongside this, additional ORIO grant funding and private sector investment has been mobilised to roll out the much larger Chiansi project to three neighbouring communities.